TTRAP: Function

 This gene encodes a member of a superfamily of divalent cation-dependent phosphodiesterases.
 The encoded protein associates with CD40, tumor necrosis factor (TNF) receptor-75 and TNF receptor associated factors (TRAFs), and inhibits nuclear factor-kappa-B activation.
 This protein has sequence and structural similarities with APE1 endonuclease, which is involved in both DNA repair and the activation of transcription factors.

-Interactions

-TTRAP has been shown to interact with ETS1, TNFRSF1B and CD40.